Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Introduction

-limiting the actual benefits of sparse learning, and required multiple local epochs, that may further increase the training time for stragglers making the overall FL process inefficient \cite{iotfederated}.
-Moreover, the server-side pruning used in these methods may not necessarily adhere to the layers' pruning sensitivity\footnote{We measure layer importance via the proxy of sensitivity.
-A layer with higher sensitivity demands higher \% of non-zero weights compared to a less sensitive layer.} that often plays a crucial role in sparse model performance \cite{kundu2021dnr, zhang2018systematic}.
-Another recent work, ZeroFL \cite{qiu2021zerofl}, has explored deploying sparse learning in FL settings.
-However, \cite{qiu2021zerofl} could not leverage any advantage of model sparsity in the clients' communication cost and had to keep significantly more parameters active compared to a target $d$ to yield good accuracy.
-Moreover, as shown in Fig. \ref{fig:intro_comparison}(b), for $d=0.05$, ZeroFL still suffers from substantial accuracy drop of $\mathord{\sim}14\%$ compared to the baseline.

-\textbf{Our Contributions.} Our contribution is fourfold.
-In view of the above limitations, we first identify crucial differences between a centralized and the corresponding FL model, in learning the sparse masks for each layer.
-In particular, we observe that in FL, the server model fails to yield convergent sparse masks, primarily due to the lack of consensus among clients' later layers' masks.
-In contrast, the centralized model show significantly higher convergence trend in learning sparse masks for all layers.
-We then experimentally demonstrate the utility of pruning sensitivity and mask convergence in achieving good accuracy setting the platform to close the performance gap in sparse FL.
+\textbf{Contributions.} Our contribution is fourfold.
+In view of the above, we first present crucial observations in identifying several limitations in integrating sparse learning in federated settings.
+In particular, we observe that the sparse aggregated model does not converge to a unique sparsity pattern, primarily due to a \textbf{lack of consensus} among the clients' masks in different rounds.
+In contrast, as the model matures in centralized training, the mask also shows a higher convergence trend.
+We further empirically demonstrate the utility of incorporating layer importance and clients' consensus on the performance.

-We then leverage our findings and present \textit{federated lottery aware sparsity hunting} (FLASH), a sparse FL methodology addressing the aforementioned limitations in a unified manner.
-At the core, FLASH leverages a two-stage FL, a robust and low-cost layer sensitivity evaluation stage and a FL training stage.
-In particular, the disentangling of the layer sensitivity evaluation from sparse weight training allows us to either choose to train a sparse mask or freeze a sensitivity driven pre-defined mask.
-This can further translate to a proportional communication saving.
+We then leverage our findings and present \textit{federated lottery aware sparsity hunting} (FLASH), a methodology that can achieve computation and communication efficiency in FL by employing sparse learning.

-To deal with the heterogeneity in clients' compute-budget, we further extend our methodologies to \textit{hetero}-FLASH, where individual clients can support different density based on their resources.
-Here, to deal with the unique problem of the server selecting different sparse models for clients, we present server-side gradual mask sub-sampling, that identifies sparse masks via a form of layer sensitivity re-calibration, starting for models with highest to that with lowest density support.
+Furthermore, in real-world scenarios, FL users are more likely to have highly \textit{heterogeneous resource budgets} \citep{diao2020heterofl}.
+Therefore, instead of limiting everyone by the minimum available resource, we extend our methodology to \textit{hetero}-FLASH, where different clients can participate with different sparsity budgets yet yield a sparse model, leveraging the resource and data of each client while adhering to their own resource limit.
+Here, to deal with this problem, we propose server-side sub-sampling where the server creates multiple sub-masks of the global model's mask such that all follow the global layer importance.